pagkly/Zed/Investopedia/Investing/Capital Expenditures (CapEx) What You Need to Know.md

 The amount of capital expenditures a company is likely to have is dependent on the industry.
 Some of the most capital-intensive industries have the highest levels of capital expenditures including oil exploration and production, telecommunication, manufacturing, and utility industries.

 CapEx can be found in the cash flow from investing activities in a company's [cash flow statement](https://www.investopedia.com/investing/what-is-a-cash-flow-statement/).
-Different companies highlight CapEx in a number of ways, and an analyst or investor may see it listed as capital spending, purchases of [property, plant, and equipment](https://www.investopedia.com/terms/p/ppe.asp) (PP&E), or acquisition expense.
+Different companies highlight CapEx in a number of ways, and an analyst or investor may see it listed as capital spending, purchases of [property, plant, and equipment](https://www.investopedia.com/terms/p/ppe.asp) (PP&E), or [[Acquisition]] expense.

 You can also calculate capital expenditures by using data from a company's income statement and balance sheet.
 On the income statement, find the amount of [depreciation expense](https://www.investopedia.com/terms/d/depreciation.asp) recorded for the current period.
 On the balance sheet, locate the current period's property, plant, and equipment (PP&E) line-item balance.